SidOfc/leather/README.md

 The _width_ and _height_ are _pixel based_.
 The _size_ is the same as
 [`fs.stat`](https://nodejs.org/api/fs.html#fsstatpath-options-callback).
-If the dimensions could not be found, they will be `0`.
+If the width or height could not be extracted, they will default to `0`.

 # Supported formats